Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 Using filters is useful, but might be limited to providing only data (e.g., assets, relationships) belonging to a certain set with common properties (e.g., types, attributes, components).
 However, when it comes to traversing the data graph, having a starting point like a given asset and getting other assets related to the starting asset (by traversing the relationships it's part of) is a way more complex task.

-In context of Data Exchange, this task of traversing the graph is made through closure queries and can be performed through [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:get-closure](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassetclosure-POST/?sha=forge_fdxs_master_preview) call by passing through request body a certain set of parameters.
+In context of Data Exchange, this task of traversing the graph is made through closure queries and can be performed through [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:get-closure](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassetclosure-POST/?sha=forge_fdxs_master_preview) call by passing a certain set of parameters to the request body.

-For example, the minimum body is like the following:
+For example, the minimum request body is like the following:

 ```json
 {